 Are you working your way through your spring cleaning list?
 As well as de-cluttering your wardrobes and dusting those often forgotten gaps in the shelves, cleaning your roof gutters should be high up on the agenda as a priority for getting your home spring-ready.
-Here is everything you need to know to get (and keep) your gutters in good condition from our expert home insurance partners RSA.
+Here is everything you need to know to get (and keep) your gutters in good condition.

 Your gutters protect the roof, foundation, landscape and walls of your house, so keeping them well maintained is key for your overall house-health.
 Over time and particularly during the winter months, debris like sticks and leaves can build up and create blockages.
 These blockages can lead to water spilling over the pipes and not reaching the drains, which could result in localised puddles and water damage to your home.